-Following points illustrate how equity investments tend to be beneficial
+The following points illustrate how equity investments tend to be beneficial

-- Economic Growth – When an owner invests money in any start-up or business to provide goods and services there tends to be economic growth in the country.
-New jobs will be created, better goods and services will be provided and all of this directly boosts the GDP of the country.
+- Economic Growth – When an owner invests money in any start-up or business to provide goods and services, there tends to be economic growth in the country.
+New jobs will be created, better goods and services will be provided, and all of this directly boosts the GDP of the country.

 - Builds Transparency – When a company decides to raise money from the public, it does so by listing itself on any prominent exchange in the country.
 When this is done, the listing requires certain disclosures on the part of the company.
-Hence this tends to bring about transparency about the business and this, in turn, builds confidence in the investing public and thus promotes the integrity of financial markets.
+Hence this tends to bring about transparency about the business, and this, in turn, builds confidence in the investing public and thus promotes the integrity of financial markets.

-- Provides Capital for Growth – When a venture capital firm provides the necessary funding for any company that has funding requirements, such acts on the part of the PE/VC firm tends to build the necessary growth capital for it to expand its reach and foothold which would have not been possible if the necessary influx of capital funding was not provided.
+- Provides Capital for Growth – When a venture capital firm provides the necessary funding for any company that has funding requirements, such acts on the part of the PE/VC firm tends to build the necessary growth capital for it to expand its reach and foothold, which would not have been possible if the necessary influx of capital funding was not provided.

-- Reduces Monopolistic Power When there is equity funding to start a similar business there will be a reduction in monopoly power in the hands of a few players.
+- Reduces Monopolistic Power When there is equity funding to start a similar business, there will be a reduction in monopoly power in the hands of a few players.
 This will ensure a better choice of goods and services for the customers and services.
-Thus a single firm will not abuse its monopolistic power and rather tend to bring about more efficiency and better products and services owing to competition in the market
+Thus a single firm will not abuse its monopolistic power and rather tend to bring about more efficiency and better products and services owing to competition in the market.

-- Facilitates International Investment – When a company tends to be listed it provides all the necessary information on the exchanges and there is sufficient disclosure.
+- Facilitates International Investment – When a company tends to be listed, it provides all the necessary information on the exchanges, and there is sufficient disclosure.
 The foreign companies can now decide regarding the amount it wants to invest, the stake it wants to take in any other company, etc. as it can now have all the desired information available in the marketplace publicly and will not be much of a problem.